mishoo/tweeg.js/README.md

             // If we have multiple cases, we'll have to compare the
             // expression with a value for each case.
 We must be
-            // careful to not the compile the expression multiple
+            // careful to not compile the expression multiple times,
-            // times, because then it will *run* multiple times.
+            // because then it will *run* multiple times.
+Therefore
-            // Therefore we invent a variable name to keep the value
+            // we invent a variable name to keep the value of the
-            // of the expression (it's guaranteed not to clash with
+            // expression (it's guaranteed not to clash with template
-            // template variables).
+            // variables).
 Welcome to Lisp!
             var sym = X.gensym();
             env.def(sym); // Tweeg will take care to output a `var` for it